 There are seven Enterprise Zones and Areas in the West of England.
-They are priority growth locations and they play play a major role in creating the right conditions for business to thrive.
+They are priority growth locations and they play a major role in creating the right conditions for business to thrive.

 Bristol Temple Quarter is home to rapidly growing clusters of small and start-up businesses, particularly in the creative, digital and hi-tech sectors.
 It’s one of the largest urban regeneration projects in the UK, covering over 100 hectares of land.

 The Junction 21 Enterprise Area is North Somerset’s major employment, innovation and enterprise location.
 It is home to Foodworks-SW, a regionally significant food and drink development centre that’s currently being developed.

 Filton Enterprise Area is home to the UK’s largest aerospace cluster.
 Plans are underway for a new aerospace park with a focus on high value design,